-- The involvement can be completed one hour at a time, or in larger chunks. - The 40 hours may all be spent doing one activity, or may involve different activities totaling 40 hours. - The work must be done without being paid for it. - The work can be done only during school hours if the student replaces those hours of class time before the volunteer activity happens. - You can work individually, with partners, or in groups. - Your safety is very important.
-Activities involving having you work with power equipment or vehicles (e.g., chain saws or snowmobiles) must have an adult supervisor in attendance. - KIHS does not provide supplies or materials for the activity nor should you have to provide supplies or materials.
+- The involvement can be completed one hour at a time, or in larger chunks. - The 40 hours may all be spent doing one activity, or may involve different activities totaling 40 hours. - The work must be done without being paid for it. - The work must be done after school hours, unless the KiHS Principal or vice-principals give permission for the work to be done during school hours.
+For the work to be done during school hours, the parent needs to give their approval by signing section 2 of the community involvement record of activity. - The student's safety is very important.
+Activities involving a student working with power equipment or vehicles (e.g. chain saws or skidoos) must have an adult supervisor in attendance.